 LM: Yes, I have a blog.
 I started to keep a journal before I started a blog.
 Two things are different.
 Blog allows us to post more photos, share with others and allow comments, keep it as a digital memory.
 For me, keeping a journal is more private, every word written on the notebook is "alive", which reflects the very original form of emotion and feeling at that moment.

-Can you share few pages (in pics) of your customizations in your notebook?
+Can you share a few pages of your customisation in your notebook?

 YF: Sure.
 This is what's in my Traveler's Notebook for daily usage.